figure002/bioden/docs/source/user_manual.rst

 6. Press "Finish".
 The data from the output file should now be displayed in the correct columns.

-OpenOffice.org Calc
+OpenOffice Calc
 -------------------

-1. Right-click on an output CSV file, and select "Open With > OpenOffice.org Calc".
+1. Right-click on an output CSV file, and select "Open With > OpenOffice Calc".
 The "Text Import" window should now appear.
 2. In the Text Import window, set: